IFiTechnology/Kingdom_animalia_classification/README.md

 * OOP
 * Object oriented programming
 * Using the four pillars of OOP
-* create code that classifies animals in their respective familes.
+* create code that classifies animals in their respective families.

 since animal can be classified based on the four conditions given which are: